lamini-ai/lamini-examples/03_RAG/rag.md

 > For those interested, Lamini builds an [faiss.IndexFlatL2](https://github.com/facebookresearch/faiss) index, a simple and fast index for similarity search based on Euclidean distance.

-This is the code that builds the index of the embeddings.
+Below is the code that builds the index of the embeddings.

+`build_index` initializes a Faiss index.
+For each data batch, it generates the embeddings and add the embeddings to the index.
+The loop also uses `tqdm` display a progress bar.
+In addition, it keeps track of the data batches processed in `self.splits`.

+In `get_embeddings`, `ebd.generate` invokes Lamini's embedding endpoint to generate the embeddings for the text.

+TODO: why take embedding[0]
+TODO: why convert to np.array?

 ```python
     def build_index(self):